 No queues – If you are like me and don’t like waiting in line for ages to get tickets to see a sight that everyone “has to see” or perhaps your kids are inpatient or the sun is in full blast, this might be a better option for you.

-Monastery of Santa Maria de la Valldigna was founded and inhabited by monks between 13th and 19th century.
+The Monastery of Santa Maria de la Valldigna was founded and inhabited by monks between the 13th and 19th centuries.
 In 1835 they were forced to abandon the monastery and the place was plundered and destroyed.

 For decades, the Simat Monastery had been abandoned, but now, the Valencian regional government has been fixing it slowly.